Anpanman: Full-length movies

-There are currently a total of 33 full-length films based on the Soreike!
+There are currently a total of 36 full-length films based on the Soreike!
 Anpanman anime series.
-The films are also produced by TMS Entertainment and have been released in Japanese theaters every year since 1989.
-Since at least 1995, the films have been released concurrently with storybook versions written and illustrated by Takashi Yanase himself.
+The films are also produced by TMS Entertainment and have been released in Japanese theaters every year since 1989, except in 2020, due to the pandemic.
+Since at least 1993, the films have been released concurrently with storybook versions written and illustrated by Takashi Yanase himself.
 Each movie has the same general plot - A person (usually a princess) comes from a foreign land.
 Baikinman unlocks some dark secret and controls a weapon or monster able to polymorph people.
 And with the help of the aforementioned person, Anpanman defeats the said weapon or monster.
 Sometimes the person dies but is brought back to life by a tearful song from the characters.

 In May 2020, it was announced that production on the thirty-first Anpanman film Soreike!
 Anpanman: Fuwafuwa Fuwari to Kumo no Kuni (それいけ! アンパンマン ふわふわフワリーと雲の国, Let's Go!
 Anpanman: Fluffy Fuwari and the Cloud Country) had also been delayed due to the pandemic.
 The film was slated to be released on June 26, 2020.
 In June 2020, the film was delayed to 2021.

-In 2021, TMS Entertainment dubbed ten Anpanman movies into English and Spanish exclusively for Tubi.
-The first movie Apple Boy and Everyone's Hope was released on April 15, 2021 (which was the first Takashi Yanase anime production since Ringing Bell to be presented in the English dub).
-The second movie Anpanman: Purun, the Soap Bubble was released on July 23, 2021.
-Seven other films were released on September 10, 2021.
-The tenth movie Anpanman: Twinkle!
-Princess Vanilla of Ice Cream Land was released on November 12, 2021.
+In 2020, Tubi announced plans to exclusively stream select Anpanman films in English and Spanish through a deal with TMS Entertainment.
+Initially confirmed to be 6 films, the catalogue was later expanded to 10 with the first, Apple Boy and Everyone's Hope, added to the streaming platform on April 15, 2021.
+Purun, The Soap Bubble followed in July 2021.
+7 more films were added in September 2021, and Twinkle!
+Princess Vanilla of Ice Cream Land was added later that year.
+Dororin & the Transformation Carnival and Fluffy Flurry & the Land of the Clouds were initially slated for February 2024, but later added on May 10.

+10 select films have been added to Netflix on September 19, 2025 with a new English dub.